dsaearp/CB_Credibility_over_PB/README.md

-# Impacto da Credibilidade do Banco Central sobre a gestão da Dívida Pública
+# Impacts of Central Bank Credibility on Public Debt Management

 This repository contains the scripts used in my paper "Impacts of Central Bank Credibility on Public Debt Management".